SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/java-workflows.md

 <%= render '/includes/java_workflows/java_workflow_jobs/' %>

 Currently only the job supported is using the <tt>createBashJob()</tt> method.
-In the future we will provide and expanded list of convience job types for example MapReduce, Pig, Java jar, etc.
+In the future we will provide and expanded list of convenience job types for example MapReduce, Pig, Java jar, etc.

 The dependencies section links together all the individual jobs in the correct order so they can be executed successfully.
-Parent/child relationships are used to specify job pre-requisits.
+Parent/child relationships are used to specify job pre-requisites.

 TODO: discuss the JobTypes, namely Bash